Ashish-j-shetty/docker-fullstack/readme.md

 - backend `docker run --network goals-network -p 80:80  --rm --name goals-backend goals-api`

 - frontend : `no need to add network bcs the ui code runs in browser and not in docker`

+### To start compose ( launch configs for docker containers ).

+- start `docker-compose up` to start in detached mode add `-d`

+- to stop all containers and network `docker-compose down` to delete volumes too use `-v` bcs bydefault the volumes are not deleted.

+to force images to rebuild on we need to run add `docker-compose -build` command.